 Use rsync to backup

-Sync Data_Folder inside Backup_Folder
+Sync Data_Folder and put the folder into Backup_Folder

 rsync -avzhr ~/Data/Data_Folder username@backup_server:~/Backup_Folder/